Den-is-me/youtube_project/README.md

 - Python, SQL
 ---
 ## Realization
+### Preparation
+- Deploy Virtual Machine (CPU2, RAM 8Gb, HDD 50Gb) in Compute Cloud with [Docker containers](/docker) for Airflow and Postgres (not metadata store).
+- Create S3 bucket in Object Storage.
+- Create connections
+- Check the data to be used
+- Create shemas and tables (I've defined [DAG](dag_create_tables_youtube.py) to create 2 schema with 3 tables (one is staging and two are business))
 ### Extract from YouTube
-I used a Virtual Machine (CPU2, RAM 8Gb, HDD 50Gb) in Compute Cloud with [Docker containers](/docker) for Airflow and Postgres (not metadata store).
-I have used the [Google API](https://developers.google.com/youtube/v3/docs/search/list) in PythonOperator to extract information from search results with request: "мультики для малышей".
-There are two methods which I used search.list() and videos.list().
+I've desided to use the [Google API](https://developers.google.com/youtube/v3/docs/search/list) in PythonOperator to extract information from search results with request: "мультики для малышей".
+There are two methods which I've used search.list() and videos.list().
 With these methods, I was able to extract the following information:
 ```csv
 date_extract, video_id, title, description, view_count, like_count,comment_count, time_published, channel_id, channel_title
 ```
-Then I defined [DAG](dag_create_tables_youtube.py) to create 2 schema with 3 tables (one is staging and two are business)
+The Operator in the [DAG](dag_youtube_s3_pd.py)
 ### Transform and Load
 ### Analysis
 ### Conclusion